Ryannn06/Analyzing-World-Famous-Paintings-in-SQL/README.md

 ```

 ## <br>VII.
 Tools Used
-- SQL (MySQL / PostgreSQL) — for querying and analysis
+- SQL (PostgreSQL) — for querying and analysis
 - Kaggle — for dataset exploration
+- Python (Pandas, SQLAlchemy) - for preprocessing and database import
 - VS Code / Jupyter Notebook — for SQL and markdown documentation

 ## <br>VIII.
 Future Enhancements